Hammond mayor says he forgives driver accused of striking his car

-HAMMOND — Mayor Thomas McDermott, Jr. is calling on the public to respect the privacy of a woman accused of side-swiping his car, then fleeing from the scene.
+HAMMOND — Mayor Thomas McDermott Jr. is calling on the public to respect the privacy of a woman accused of side-swiping his car and fleeing from the scene.

 Her apology showed class and character, the mayor said.

-"I told her that I respected her for calling to say that she was sorry.
-I offered her legal advice on how to deal with the charges she received from our encounter," McDermott said.
+"I told her that I respected her for calling to say that she was sorry," McDermott said.

 McDermott added that, after speaking directly with George, he decided to remove a previous post detailing the specifics of the collision.

-Hammond police arrested George Tuesday after she allegedly side-swiped McDermott's vehicle near the border between Hammond and East Chicago, The Times previously reported.
+Hammond police arrested George on Tuesday after she allegedly side-swiped McDermott's vehicle near the border between Hammond and East Chicago.

-McDermott said he was driving from work about 4:15 p.m. when he noticed George speeding on a residential street.

-She then nearly rear-ended his vehicle and tried to make an unsafe lane change, McDermott said.

 She faces charges including failure of duty and leaving the scene of an accident, Hammond police told The Times.